-Based on experience with “the Company,” we submit that a “reference application” can: demonstrate an Adaptable Technology Wrapper (ATW) in the context of a deployable application, promote synergy among distributed teams, and support informal discovery as an alternative to extensive written documentation.
+Based on experience with “the Company,” we submit that a “reference application” can: promote synergy among distributed teams, and support informal discovery as an alternative to extensive written documentation.

 In late 2006, our CEO championed collaborating as “one team.”
-We were prompted to ask, how could we globalize a common set of patterns to hundreds of developers on project teams spread across six continents?
-How do we foster the broad adoption of a pattern mindset among dispersed individuals?
+Almost concurrently “the Company” embraced global (low-cost) sourcing.
+How does one foster the broad adoption of a pattern mindset among dispersed individuals on six continents?

-Norms governing “teamful” behavior are widely accepted for project teams of “seven-plus-or-minus-two.”
-While individuals have one set of commitments as part of small self-organizing work groups, could they have a different set when they regard themselves as members of an enterprise team?
-When conditions require the scaling of teamful behaviors to 70 ± 20, or even 700 ± 200 developers, a software engineering safety hazard emerges: that of divided allegiance.
+Norms governing “teamful” behavior are widely accepted for co-located project teams of “seven-plus-or-minus-two.”
+When conditions require the scaling of teamful behaviors to 70 ± 20, or even 700 ± 200 globally distributed software engineers, a safety hazard emerges: that of divided allegiance.

-A reference application can help mitigate this hazard; when multiple teams compare their code against a prevailing standard, that process tends to “normalize” designs and implementations.
+A reference application can help mitigate this hazard; when multiple teams compare their code against a prevailing standard, that process tends to normalize design and implementation.
 A reference application helps pave the way for interoperating as that elusive “one [global] team.”

-Comprehensive written documentation never seems to resolve the age-old dilemma: its statements are either too abstract to provide implementation guidance, or too specific to be maintainable.
-If written documentation becomes subordinate to a learning example implementation, it can focus on guiding the learner through the structure of the application and the manifest patterns, within the context of a user story that grows increasingly familiar with exploration.
-Additionally, investment in authoring comprehensive documentation in the form of software design guidebooks depreciates rapidly with technology obsolescence.
+Comprehensive written documentation alone never seems to resolve an age-old dilemma: its statements are either too abstract to provide implementation guidance, or too specific to be maintainable.
+However, when written documentation becomes subordinate to a reference application, the learner can absorb application structure and manifest patterns within the context of a user story that grows increasingly familiar with exploration.

 One of the most requested aids to coming up to speed on DDD [Domain Driven Design] has been a running example application.
 Starting from a simple set of functions and a model … we have built a running application with which to demonstrate a practical implementation of the building block patterns…